Limbury: Local area

-At the centre of the original village of Limbury is Limbury Baptist Church, and a small parade of shops on Neville Road, and The Black Swan pub on Black Swan Lane.
-On Gardenia Avenue is St. Joseph’s Roman Catholic Church, built in the 20th century to serve Limbury’s growing Irish Catholic population, as well as the neighbouring St. Joseph’s R.C.
+At the centre of the original village of Limbury are Limbury Baptist Church, a small parade of shops on Neville Road, and The Black Swan pub on Black Swan Lane.
+On Gardenia Avenue is St. Joseph's Roman Catholic Church, built in the 20th century to serve Limbury's growing Irish Catholic population, as well as the neighbouring St. Joseph's R.C.
 Primary School (until 2014 two separate schools, an infants and a juniors school).
 There are two other schools in the area, Norton Road Primary School and The Meads Primary School.

 The main shopping area is now centred on Limbury Mead Square at the junction of Watermead Road and Calverton Road.

 There are large open spaces in Limbury following the path of the River Lea.

 Geography

 Limbury is in the north of Luton, roughly 3 miles from the town centre.
 Neighbouring areas are Marsh Farm and Bramingham to the north, Saints to the south, Leagrave to the west, and Runfold to the east.

 The River Lea runs west to east through the middle of the area.
 Limbury is fairly flat apart from a small gradient from the river up to the central Limbury.